colorful-nightlife-in-the-streets-of-tokyo

 Japanese only has five vowels: , , , and .
 Each syllable is pronounced with the same rhythm without any stress, and the pronunciation of Japanese words is generally predictable.

-The same certainly can’t be said of English, where the spelling doesn’t always match up with the pronunciation.
-You have to learn each word individually to be sure about how to pronounce them.
+The same can’t be said of English, where the spelling doesn’t always match up with the pronunciation.
+You have to learn each word individually to pronounce them properly.

 When you’re learning Japanese, this won’t be an issue.
 None of this eau, samhain or tschüss of the European languages, either.

-Japanese parts of speech are pretty similar to their English counterparts:
+Japanese parts of speech are similar to their English counterparts:

 Part of SpeechKanjiHiragana ReadingEnglish Translation